 If you don’t strategically plan on the regular, you are not alone.
 A 2018 survey by Constant Contact found 63% of the 1,005 small business owners surveyed in the U.S. only plan strategically for a year or less!
+Many of these plans do not contain the right content or are shelved and ultimately are not implemented, as can be seen in our blog on why strategic plans fail.

 In this article, we list some key elements that you should include your strategic plan: